holochain/holochain/docs/specs/src/hwp_3_correctness.md

   With singular actions by any particular agent (and the validation of those actions by a small number of other agents) able to occur simultaneous with singular actions by other agents as well as countersigned actions by particular groups of agents.
 The network is not updating state globally (as blockchains typically do) but is instead creating, validating, storing and serving changes of the state of particular agents in parallel.
   c.
 Multiple networks: In Holochain, each application (DNA) operates on its own independent network, effectively isolating the performance of individual apps.
 This prevents a high-traffic, data heavy, or processing heavy app from affecting the performance of other lighter apps within the ecosystem.
 Participants are able to decide for themselves which applications they want to participate in.
   \[TODO: ACB REVIEW could we add in any O(n) notation here?\]
   d.
-Order of Complexity: "Big O" notation is usually only applied to local computation based on `n` number of inputs.
-However, if we consider a new type of O-notation for decentralized systems which includes two inputs `n` as the number of nodes, and `m` as the number or transactions/inputs/actions.
+Order of Complexity: "Big O" notation is usually only applied to local computation based on handling `n` number of inputs.
+However, if we consider a new type of O-notation for decentralized systems which includes two inputs `n` as the number transactions/inputs/actions, and `m` as the number of nodes/peers/agents/users.
 Most blockchain's are some variant of $O\ n^2*m$ in their order of complexity.
-However, Holochain retains $O\ log(n)/m$ complexity even as the number of nodes in the network grows, because the sharding of storage and validation remains
+Every node must gossip all state changes and perform all validate them all.
+However, Holochain retains $O\ \frac{log(n)}{m}$ complexity because of sharding storage and validation, as the number of nodes in the network grows, each node performs a smaller portion of the workload.

 1.  **Shared-state Finality:** Many blockchains approximate chain finality by assuming that the "longest-chain wins."
 That strategy